-This course will address principles and processes of communication from one culture to another.
+Units: 3 When Offered: Spring This course will address principles and processes of communication from one culture to another.
 Attention will be given to different perceptions, ways of thinking, values, verbal and non-verbal expression, and sub-groups within a given culture.

-Prerequisite(s): 3 units of Biblical Studies or Intercultural Studies coursework
+Grade Type: Letter Grade Prerequisite(s): 3 units of Biblical Studies coursework